-Autumn Leaves, Cycle of Life and Consciousness - Facts and a Poem
+Autumn Leaves and Fall Colors: Facts and a Poem

 As autumn progresses into winter, though, it may seem as though death has the upper hand.
-Leaves are shed and begin to decay, many plants die, and dried, shriveled and inedible fruits hang on bare branches.
+Leaves are shed and begin to decay, many plants die, and dried, shriveled, and inedible fruits hang on bare branches.
 Most animals disappear and bird song is silenced.
 A cold dampness fills the air and soaks the ground.
 The days are short and color seems to have been drained from the landscape.

-To me, however, late autumn isn’t depressing at all.
+Despite the lack of color and activity, I don't find late autumn depressing.
 Most plants are dormant, not dead, and I know that they will produce new leaves in the spring.
-The bare trees have a beauty of their own, and evergreen plants maintain some color.
-The bright red holly berries are a special treat in late autumn and winter.
+The bare trees have a beauty of their own and evergreen plants still maintain their color.
+The bright red holly berries are a special treat in late autumn, winter, and early spring.
 New catkins emerge before the year is even over.
 Even when death has occurred, the nutrients in the decaying bodies will be recycled and will enable new plants to grow.
 The soil is rich with potential.

 Why Do Leaves Change Color in the Fall?

 The yellow and orange carotenoids in fall leaves were present during the summer but were hidden by the chlorophyll.
 The carotenoids helped photosynthesis by absorbing specific wavelengths of light and passing the energy to chlorophyll.
 The red anthocyanins were made in the late summer and early fall, however.
-The color of anthocyanins depends on the pH of the environment, so they sometimes look purple instead of red or pink.
-There are several theories that attempt to explain why anthocyanins need to be produced in leaves that will soon die, but at the moment there's no definitive answer to the puzzle.
+The color of anthocyanins depends on the pH of the environment, so they sometimes look purple instead of red.
+There are several theories that attempt to explain why anthocyanins need to be produced in leaves that will soon die, but at the moment there isn't a definite answer to the puzzle.

 For a few wonderful weeks the beautiful fall colors of leaves are visible.
 Eventually the leaves are shed and the plant uses stored food to stay alive.
-In the spring the amount and intensity of light will increase, chemical reactions in the plant will increase in number and new leaves will develop, allowing more food to be made.
+In the spring the amount and intensity of light increases, chemical reactions in the plant increase in number, and new leaves develop, allowing more food to be made.

 The poem below describes a tree losing its leaves in late fall.
-In the poem I imagine that plants and the elements of nature have consciousness and feelings, an idea that has supporters, although not amongst most scientists.
+In the poem I imagine that plants and the elements of nature have consciousness, an idea that has supporters, although not amongst most scientists.

 Consciousness is a mysterious phenomenon that is still not understood.
 In general (although there are exceptions), scientists believe that consciousness is created by processes occurring in the brain.
 Once the brain ceases to function at death, the person's consciousness no longer exists.